weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ###About Container Deployment

-Weave launched a pre-built Docker image containing an Apache webserver, named it `hello-app`, and then assigned it an IP address.
-The Docker image you are using has been downloaded from the [Docker Hub](https://hub.docker.com/).
+**Weave** launched a pre-built Docker image containing an Apache webserver, named it `hello-app`, and then assigned it an IP address.
+The Docker image is downloaded from the [Docker Hub](https://hub.docker.com/).

-The container is registered with Weave and is accessible to other containers registered with Weave across multiple hosts.
+The container is registered with **Weave** and is accessible to other containers registered with **Weave** across multiple hosts.

 ## Creating the Client Container

-Next we will deploy a container to `weave-gs-02` and make it available to the `hello-app` webserver that is running on the first host.
-A docker container at `weaveworks/guide-tools` will be launched to illustrate this.
+Next deploy a container to `weave-gs-02` and make it available to the `hello-app` webserver, running on the first host.
+A docker container at `weaveworks/guide-tools` is launched to illustrate this.

 On `weave-gs-02` run: